VadnalaYogesh/ShapeAI_Vadnala_Yogesh/README.md

-c Web dev with Nodejs ReadMe
-# SHAPEAI WEB DEV WITH NODEJS BOOTCAMP
+# SHAPEAI PYTHON AND DEEP LEARNING BOOTCAMP

 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI